-- (a) for a first offence-20 penalty units; or - (b) for a second offence within twelve months of the first offence-50 penalty units; or - (c) for a third or later offence within twelve months of the first offence or within six months of the most recent offence-200 penalty units.

-(2) It is a defence to a charge of an offence against subsection (1) for the shop owner or occupier to prove that they took reasonable measures to ensure that the shopping trolleys would remain in the shopping centre precinct.
+- (a) for a first offence-20 penalty units; or - (b) for a second offence within twelve months of the first offence-50 penalty units; or - (c) for a third or later offence within twelve months of the first offence or within six months of the most recent offence-200 penalty units. - (2) It is a defence to a charge of an offence against subsection (1) for the shop owner or occupier to prove that they took reasonable measures to ensure that the shopping trolleys would remain in the shopping centre precinct.

-Example of a reasonable measure-
+Examples of a reasonable measure-

-Requiring payment of a deposit to use a shopping trolley.
+- Requiring payment of a deposit to use a shopping trolley. - Daily round-up of trolleys from the area surrounding the shopping centre precinct.